michelCodeur/michelCodeur/README.md

 <h3 align=center>Salut 👋 <br/>I'm Michel!</h3>

 Welcome to my profile!
-I'm a full-stack software engineer at General Assembly with graduation coming soon.
-Thanks for visiting and I'd love to [connect](https://www.linkedin.com/in/michelapathinvo)!
+I'm a full-stack web developer and vivid advocate for technology accessibility for everyone.
+I love sharing my knowledge with others through projects and my online presence.
+I also have passion for travel and city cycling.<br/> Thanks for visiting and I'd love to [connect](https://www.linkedin.com/in/michelapathinvo)!

 <h2 align="left">Languages and Tools: 🛠️</h2>